cherrynoize/snip/README.md

 of screencast utilies on the Arch wiki](https://wiki.archlinux.org/title/Screen_capture#Screencast_software) that I just figured I'd write my own.

-You can't say that it's perfect but it does everything I need and some.
+I wouldn't say that it's perfect but it does everything I need and some.

 ## Dependencies

 ```
 bash scrot ffcast ffmpeg
-dunstify optipng # (optional)
+dunstify oxipng # (optional)
 ```

 ## Install